Russell Findlay

-Journalist career
+Journalism career

-Findlay worked as a journalist for STV, the Scottish Sun and Sunday Mail.
+Findlay worked as a journalist for Scottish Television, the Scottish Sun and Sunday Mail.
 His investigation into the disappearance of Margaret Fleming was used to help prosecute her killers.
 He has written three books, one of which is about his acid attack, and co-authored a fourth.

 Acid attack

 In December 2015, while working as a journalist for The Sun reporting on gangs in Glasgow, he was subjected to a doorstep acid attack.
-William Burns disguised himself as a postal worker and threw sulphuric acid on Findlay before attacking with a knife.
+William Burns disguised himself as a postal worker and threw sulfuric acid on Findlay before attacking with a knife.
 Findlay managed to hold Burns down long enough for the police to arrive and arrest him.
 Burns was sentenced to a ten-year jail term with five years of post-release supervision.
 Ten months before the attack, Gordon Smart, editor of The Sun, received a call that included threats against Findlay, which Smart did not reveal until days after the attack.
 Findlay initially returned to work for The Sun but later took sick leave and left with an agreement from his employer.

 Political career

 Member of the Scottish Parliament

-Findlay was selected as the Scottish Conservatives candidate for the Paisley constituency in the 2021 Scottish Parliament election.
-Failing to win the seat and coming third, he was elected to the party list as an additional member for the West Scotland region.
+Findlay was selected as the Scottish Conservatives' candidate for the Paisley constituency in the 2021 Scottish Parliament election.
+He failed to win the seat, coming third with 3,342 votes (9.6%).
+Having been unsuccessful on the constituency ballot, Findlay was elected as an additional member for the West Scotland region, being second on the party list.

 On 12 January 2022, Findlay called for Boris Johnson to resign as Conservative party leader and Prime Minister over the Westminster lockdown parties controversy along with a majority of Scottish Conservative MSPs.